wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/build-automated-solution/includes/2-create-flow-template.md

 ## Trigger or run the flow

 With Power Automate, you don't think of running a flow the same way as you do with Power Apps.
 Instead, you perform the activity that triggers the flow to run.
-In the case of the previous flow, instead of periodically running the flow manually, the flow would run automatically every time you receive a new email with an attachment.
+In the case of the previous flow, instead of periodically running the flow manually it would automatically run every time use receive a new email with an attachment.
+This is because that is what the trigger is set to respond to.

 When defining triggers, there are a few different types: